 Research – Upcoming and Recent:

 Scripture, Texts and Tracings in 2 Corinthians and Philippians.
 Co-editor, with B. J. Oropeza (and contributor).
-Lanham, MD: Lexington Books / Fortress Academic, forthcoming.
+Lanham, MD: Lexington Books / Fortress Academic, spring 2022.

 This collection of essays advances the interpretation of Romans by exploring how the Apostle Paul quoted, alluded to, or “echoed” the Jewish Scriptures.
 Identification of allusions is at the forefront, as are questions of methodology, the texture of Paul’s theology, his understanding of Scripture, and implications for other areas of Pauline studies